 Great dog walk

-Waiatarua Reserve is a gem near Stonefields and Remuera.
-Follow a buggy-friendly walkway around a restored wetland area, where there are bird-watching lookout spots.
+Make a date with Waiatarua Reserve, a gem near Stonefields and Remuera.
+Follow a buggy-friendly walkway around a restored wetland area, where you’ll discover bird-watching lookout spots.
 There’s an off-leash area for dogs, but owners should be warned that this park can get muddy so don’t forget to bring a towel!

 Great playground